Dancing with the Stars (Australian TV series) season 10: Week 9

 Week 9: Each couple performed a dance chosen by the judges as a redemption dance.
 After the first round, Rob and Alana were in first place with 28/30, with Alex and Arsen in last place with 17/30.
 Each couple then performed a segue dance, with both Tamara and Carmello and Rob and Alana receiving 28/30, and George and Luda and Alex and Arsen receiving 24/30.
 Australian performer Vanessa Amorosi performed her new song Holiday which was accompanied by a dance by some of the professional cast.
 All four couples participated in a Swing Dance Off, with the winner receiving 10 points added to their final score.
 Tamara and Carmelo won the 10 points and won first place for the night, with a total of 65/70.
 Rob and Alana were in the bottom two with George and Luda.
 George Houvardas was eliminated.

 Each couple performed two routines, one of which chosen by the judges and the other of which was a segue of three different dance styles.
-The four couples then competed in an swing dance-off where the judges awarded ten bonus points to the couple they felt performed the best.
+The four couples then competed in a swing dance-off where the judges awarded ten bonus points to the couple they felt performed the best.
 Couples are listed in the order they performed.